warmbeach/Decentraland-hitTesting/DecentralandSDK/README.md

     Mac and Windows - type `cd decentraland`

-4) initialize a Decentraland scene in your new folder by typing `npm install -g decentraland`
+4) get the Decentraland SDK by typing `npm install -g decentraland`

     you may see messages similar to these which can be ignored
     <img src="./images/win_install_2.png">

+5) run `dcl init` to intialize a new decentraland scene

-5) Make Chrome or Firefox your default browser (Recommended)
+6) Make Chrome or Firefox your default browser (Recommended)

-6) From Terminal or command prompt run `dcl init`
+6) From Terminal or command prompt run `dcl start`

 A new tab in your browser should open and you should be able to walk around using the following keys: